-- (i) Subsistence allowance - (a) Residents temporarily abroad, may avail of the R1 million single discretionary allowance and the R10 million foreign capital allowance per calendar year without returning to South Africa. - (b) The requirements under section B.2(B)(i) of the Authorised Dealer Manual and subsection (A) above must be adhered to. - (c) Where residents temporarily abroad make use of a general or special power of attorney to facilitate such transfers, a certified copy of the applicant's valid green barcoded identity document or Smart identity document card must accompany the power of attorney.
+- (i) Subsistence allowance - (a) Residents temporarily abroad, may avail of the R1 million single discretionary allowance and the R10 million foreign capital allowance per calendar year without returning to South Africa.

-- (d) In terms of the TCS system, a TCS PIN letter will be issued to the taxpayer that will contain the tax number and TCS PIN.
+- (b) The requirements under section B.2(B)(i) of the Authorised Dealer Manual and subsection (A) above must be adhered to. - (c) Where residents temporarily abroad make use of a general or special power of attorney to facilitate such transfers, a certified copy of the applicant's valid green barcoded identity document or Smart identity document card must accompany the power of attorney. - (d) In terms of the TCS system, a TCS PIN letter will be issued to the taxpayer that will contain the tax number and TCS PIN.
 Authorised Dealers must use the TCS PIN to verify the taxpayer's tax compliance status via SARS eFiling prior to effecting any transfers.
 Authorised Dealers must ensure that the amount to be transferred does not exceed the amount approved by SARS.
 Authorised Dealers should note that the TCS PIN can expire and should the Authorised Dealers find that the TCS PIN has indeed expired, then the Authorised Dealer must insist on a new TCS PIN to verify the taxpayer's tax compliance status.
-Also see section B.2(B)(i)(d) and/or (e) of the Authorised Dealer Manual. - (e) Residents temporarily abroad may use their local debit and/or credit cards within the overall single discretionary allowance limit of R1 million per applicant during a calendar year. - (f) The annual limit of the R1 million single discretionary allowance and the R10 million foreign capital allowance dispensations may not be exceeded. - (g) Residents temporarily abroad may receive pension and retirement annuities as mentioned in section B.3(A)(ii) of the Authorised Dealer Manual as well as monetary gifts and loans as mentioned in subsection (A)(x) above, however, no other foreign currency may be availed of without the specific prior written approval of the Financial Surveillance Department. - (ii) Temporary exportation of personal effects and other assets - (a) Any household and personal effects, motor vehicles, caravans, trailers, motorcycles, stamps and coins (excluding coins that are legal tender in South Africa) per family unit or single person, where the insurance value does not exceed R1 million may be exported under cover of the prescribed SARS Customs Declaration. - (b) Farming implements for which the insurance value does not exceed R1 million may be exported against the prescribed SARS Customs Declaration by persons proceeding into African countries for farming purposes.
+Authorised Dealers should not transfer any amount if the resident's tax compliance status indicates non-compliance.
+The resident should approach SARS to resolve the non-compliance issues.
+Also see section B.2(B)(i)(d) and/or (e) of the Authorised Dealer Manual. - (e) Residents temporarily abroad may use their local debit and/or credit cards within the overall single discretionary allowance limit of R1 million per applicant during a calendar year. - (f) The annual limit of the R1 million single discretionary allowance and the R10 million foreign capital allowance dispensations may not be exceeded. - (g) Residents temporarily abroad may receive pension and retirement annuities as mentioned in section B.3(A)(iv) of the Authorised Dealer Manual as well as monetary gifts and loans as mentioned in subsection (A)(x) above, however, no other foreign currency may be availed of without the specific prior written approval of the Financial Surveillance Department. - (ii) Temporary exportation of personal effects and other assets - (a) Any household and personal effects, motor vehicles, caravans, trailers, motorcycles, stamps and coins (excluding coins that are legal tender in South Africa) per family unit or single person, where the insurance value does not exceed R1 million may be exported under cover of the prescribed SARS Customs Declaration. - (b) Farming implements for which the insurance value does not exceed R1 million may be exported against the prescribed SARS Customs Declaration by persons proceeding into African countries for farming purposes.